jnlongnecker/theQudzoo/src/content/adviceArticles/novice/redRock.md

 ---

 We've learned a lot of information, it's about time we put that information into practice and learn a few more things about the world of Qud as we do.
-For this section, I will be playing as and assuming you will be playing as the Marshtaur preset.
+For this section, I will be playing as and assuming you will be playing as the Marsh Taur preset.
 Let's tackle the first quest in the game, "What's Eating the Watervine?".

 ## Receiving the Quest